jacquelin-doran/SpotMe/SpotMe.md

 * *[Android Studios: Version 32](https://developer.android.com/studio#downloads)*
 * *[Google Play Services SDK](https://developer.android.com/google/play-services/setup.html)*
 * *[Nearby Connections API](https://github.com/android/connectivity-samples)*
-## Step-By-Step Instructions: Create a File Sharing App Using Nearby Connections
+## Step-By-Step Instructions: Send A String Through A Bluetooth Connection From One Device To Another
 ### Request Permissions
 We must begin by selecting an appropriate permissions for the *Strategy* we inted to use.
 We will be using the *P2P_Cluster* Strategy.
 In order to use this Strategy, Location must be turned on and the app must have the following permissions declared: